mahdimehrabi/account-notification/README.md

 Benchmark: 26.301355297s
 ```

-you can see results by going to bash of the notification and cd to the logs directory
+you can see saved notifications by going to bash of the notification and cd to the logs directory
 ```docker compose exec notification bash```
 ```
 cd /app/logs